kekskurse/go-mail-admin/Readme.md

 | PUT    | Apdate a Alias, required Parameters: source_username, source_domain, destination_username, destination_domain, enabled, id |

 ### Account
-Account actions can be triggered through a http call to /api/v1/account.
+Account actions can be triggered through a HTTP call to /api/v1/account.
 Parameter can be transmitted as JSON body:

 ```
 {